maciejzj/it-jobs-meta/README.md

 directory to set up the services.

 The application can be run with `python -m it_jobs_meta`.
 Since running the data pipeline is going to download data from the web, it is not recommended to run it as a whole during the development.
+The run-from-archive option can be used with the supplied data sample in the test directory (`./it_jobs_meta/data_pipeline/test/1640874783_nofluffjobs.json`) to run the pipeline offline.
 Some modules include demo versions of parts of the application, resort to using them and unit tests during the development process.

 ### Development tools